Finding the Cheapest Car Insurance Companies

 | American Family | $146 | Regional | 4.5/5 |

 These regional providers frequently deliver rates 20% to 40% below national averages in their service areas while maintaining strong AM Best financial ratings.
-Erie and Auto-Owners in particular score at the top of customer satisfaction surveys, with high recommendation and renewal rates.
+Erie and Auto-Owners in particular score at the top of customer satisfaction surveys — Erie took the top spot nationally in J.D.
+Power's 2025 Auto Claims Satisfaction Study.
 When reviewing the best auto insurance companies, always check whether a strong regional carrier operates in your state.

 Advantages of Regional Carriers